APRIL 8, 2026ERA · payer requirements

 What to check: Review whether secondary and crossover claims stay visible as open reconciliation items after the primary ERA posts, or whether they disappear into ordinary AR and require manual rediscovery later.

-Some specialty treatments create additional reconciliation risk because the clinical workflow, procurement workflow, and reimbursement workflow do not all follow the same path.
+Some specialty treatments create additional reconciliation risk because the clinical workflow, procurement workflow, authorization workflow, and reimbursement workflow do not all follow the same path.

 Spravato is a good example of where teams need precision.
 As of January 1, 2026, HCPCS J0013 replaced S0013 for esketamine nasal spray.
-But the coding update does not eliminate the underlying operational issue: clinics still have to confirm the current payer policy, procurement method, benefit pathway, and remittance destination for the specific workflow they are running.
+But the coding update does not remove the real operational issue.
+Clinics still have to know whether the payer expects the therapy under the medical benefit or through a specialty-pharmacy path, whether precertification or delegated review applies, whether the drug and administration are expected to reconcile together, and whether the post-dose observation requirements affect how the encounter gets reimbursed.

-What to check: For any specialty-dispensed or REMS-governed treatment, confirm the current code set, the payer's reimbursement pathway, and where the associated remittance is expected to land before you troubleshoot the posting failure.
+What to check: For any specialty-dispensed, office-administered, or REMS-governed treatment, confirm the current code set, the payer reimbursement pathway, the relevant fee schedule, and where the associated remittance is expected to land before you troubleshoot the posting failure.

 Why these failures compound at specialty clinics